 - Last, a tattoo is a big commitment so be sure about it.
 Don’t get something that is not personal and won’t be relevant to you after a few years.

 After everything being said, getting a tattoo is a very unique experience and it is something that can be your self-expression, it can create, mold, and transform your individuality.
-Discuss with your loved ones and take everyone’s advice but at the end of the day, do what your heart says as this is a tool to express yourself.
+Discuss with your loved ones and take everyone’s advice but at the end of the day, do what your heart says as this is a medium to express yourself.

 - 15 Places For Best Sushi in Charleston, South Carolina